venkys-io/Code-Blogs/medium/README.md

 }

 int main() {
+    // Input vertices and edges from STDIN (assumed format) int numVertices, numEdges;
+    std::cin >> numVertices >> numEdges;

-    // Create an adjacency list to represent the graph std::vector<std::vector<int>> graph = {
+    // Create an adjacency list to represent the graph std::vector<std::vector<int>> graph(numVertices);

-        {1, 2},
-        {0, 3},
-        {0},
-        {1}
-    };
+    // Input edges
+    for (int i = 0; i < numEdges; ++i) {
+        int u, v;
+        std::cin >> u >> v;
+        // Assuming vertices are 0-indexed
+        graph[u].push_back(v);
+        graph[v].push_back(u); // For an undirected graph
+    }

-    std::cout << isCycle(graph);  // Check and print whether the graph contains a cycle
+    // Check and print whether the graph contains a cycle std::cout << isCycle(graph);

     return 0;
 }
 ```

 # C++ Code Explanation:
-        dfs(int node, std::vector<std::vector<int>>& graph, bool visited[], int parent)
-        - This function performs Depth-First Search (DFS) starting from a given node in the graph.
-        - visited array is used to track visited nodes.
-        - It iterates through the neighbors of the current node using the adjacency list (graph).
+        - Libraries
+          - <iostream> and <vector>: Standard C++ libraries for input/output and managing dynamic arrays.
+        - Functions
-        - Recursively explores unvisited neighbors and checks for cycles using back edges.
+          - dfs: Performs a Depth-First Search traversal on the graph, marking visited nodes and detecting cycles by tracking back edges.
-        isCycle(std::vector<std::vector<int>>& graph)
-        - This function checks if there's any cycle in the graph using DFS.
-        - Initializes a visited array to track visited nodes.
-        - Iterates through all nodes and calls dfs() on unvisited nodes to detect cycles.
+          - isCycle: Initiates the cycle detection process by traversing through all nodes in the graph and calling dfs if the node hasn't been visited.
+        - Main Function
+          - Input: Reads the number of vertices and edges from standard input (std::cin).
+          - Graph Representation: Constructs an adjacency list (std::vector<std::vector<int>>) to represent the graph.
+          - Input Edges: Reads edge connections from input and populates the adjacency list.
+          - Cycle Detection: Executes isCycle(graph) to check for cycles in the input graph.
-        - Returns true if any cycle is detected, otherwise false.
+          - Output: Prints the result (1 if a cycle is detected, 0 otherwise) to the standard output (std::cout).
-        main()
+        - Workflow
+          - The code expects input in the format of the number of vertices followed by the number of edges.
+Then it reads pairs of vertices representing edges.
-        - Creates an adjacency list (graph) representing the graph structure.
+          - It constructs an adjacency list where each vertex maintains a list of its adjacent vertices.
-        - The graph has 4 nodes (0, 1, 2, 3) with corresponding edges.
+          - The DFS algorithm visits each node to detect cycles in the graph by traversing edges and marking visited nodes.
-        - Calls isCycle(graph) to check whether the graph contains a cycle and prints the result.
+          - The main function prints 1 if a cycle is present and 0 if the graph is cycle-free.
+        - Assumptions
+          - Assumes the input format is correct (vertices, edges, edge connections) and that the vertices are 0-indexed.
 # Key Points:
         - The code represents the graph using a vector of vectors (std::vector<std::vector<int>>).
         - dfs() performs DFS traversal and cycle detection in the graph.